diy/opensourcerer.diy.org/intro.md

 To complete the challenge you'll learn the tools of the trade, **Git** and **GitHub** and edit DIY's open source projects!

 * **Git** is software that helps manage your code.
-It allows you see the changes that you've made, called *diffs*, and undo changes when you've saved mistakes!
+It allows you to see the changes that you've made, called *diffs*, and undo changes when you've saved mistakes!
 * **GitHub** makes Git social.
 With GitHub you can put your code online and share it with others.
 Users can create new projects and work together on projects -- making something better, together.
 Like the Petigraffe below!

 You'll find video instructions as well as written ones - and by the end of the challenges you'll know how to suggest your own improvements to this guide!